vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

     }
 }
 ```
 By multiplying by larger values (& supressing overflows via `unchecked`), `GetHashCode()` will generate hash IDs within a larger range.
-Since we are basically benchmarking here, we care about the worst case, and in most realistic scenarios we could have very large HashSets.
+Since we are basically benchmarking here, we care about the worst case, and in most realistic scenarios we could have very large amounts of data to put in our set.

 | Total buckets | Buckets occupied | % buckets occupied |
 | ------------- | ---------------- | ------------------ |